 After the trial period and a mutual decision is made, then you invest in a share of the Eco-village.
 With your share comes a lot to build your house on and the ability to develop productive projects on the land, along with participation and vote in the village assemblies.

 Your investment is a share in the community.
-In 2017 the initial share value is $20,000.
-This gives you access to a residential lot on which to build your house in one of the healthiest possible living environments, access to productive land for other projects, and a supportive living and working environment plus some interesting business opportunities, in case, like most of us, you’re not financially independent.
-Of course your home and business can be sold if you ever wish to move on, adding greatly to your investment.
+The initial share value is $20,000.
+This gives you access to a lot on which to build your house in one of the healthiest possible living environments, access to productive land for other projects, and a supportive living and working environment plus some interesting business opportunities, in case, like most of us, you’re not financially independent.
+Of course your home and business can be sold if you ever wish to move on.

 Come here for part of every year and have mini-shares

-This works like a time-share. $2,000 for each mini-share (a mini-share equals one month per year) – if you buy one month, you can live on site one month per year, (at a reduced cost of ‘rent’ during the time you’re here) until you re-sell your share to someone else.
-This support the project – please note that each share or mini-share is a permanent investment, so you only need to pay for them once, not every year or month.
+This works like a time-share. $2,000 for each mini-share (a mini-share equals one month per year) – if you buy one month, you can live at Casa Ubuntu or the Ecovillage for one month per year at a reduced cost.
+The mini share is not transferable.
+Please note that each share or mini-share is a permanent investment, so you only need to pay for them once, not every year or month.

 Invest in the Eco-village but not live here